 Adoption aims to provide a secure, stable life-long family for children who are unable to live with their birth families.
 Our adoption service aims to meet the needs of children who are in need of a permanent new family.

-Where possible, our aim is to return looked after children to the care of their own parents, or extended family.
-For a small number of children this is not possible and the decision is made to seek an adoptive home for them.
-Sometimes this will be with the parents' agreement, however this decision may be without parental consent.
+Where possible, our aim is to return children who have needed alternative care to their own parents, or extended family.
+For a small number of children, this is not possible and the decision is made to find an adoptive home for them.
+Sometimes this will be with the parents' agreement.
+However, this decision may be without parental consent.